larskuhnt/scope_filter/README.md

 # Scope-Filter

-Scope-Filter is a filter- and search-library for ActiveRecord models using scopes.
+scope_filter is a filter- and search-library for ActiveRecord models using scopes.

 You can define the filterable and sortable scopes and fields and filter records with the `scope_filter` method.